rueedlinger/kafka-connect-quickstart/README.md

 - **kafka-connect-ui** from Lenses.io  => http://localhost:8000/

-By default Apache Avro is used as convertor when nothing else is set for value or key convertor in the connector settings.
+By default, Apache Avro convertor will be used when nothing else is set for value or key convertor in the connector settings.
 If you want to change the default settings just adapt the [docker-compose.yml](docker-compose.yml ) file for the Kafka Connect service.

 ```